 The CDC's guidelines also extend to international and domestic travel.
 For international trips, fully vaccinated people are not required to get tested before leaving the United States unless your destination requires it.
 They do, however, need proof of a negative test before returning to the U.S., but don't need to self-quarantine upon return.
 Fully vaccinated domestic travelers, meanwhile, don't need a test before or after their trips unless required by local regulations.

-Whether you get the one-dose Johnson & Johnson vaccine or two doses of Moderna or Pfizer, you're given a vaccine card that has the information regarding which vaccine you received, the date on which you received the dose(s) and the location that administered it to you.
+Whether you're given the one-dose Johnson & Johnson vaccine or two doses of Moderna or Pfizer, you're given a vaccine card that has the information regarding which vaccine you received, the date on which you received the dose(s) and the location that administered it to you.
 While some people are laminating it to keep it from getting worn out or damaged as days go by, that might not be the best idea in the long run.

-"If you need a booster [shot] in six months, they may want to put [that information] on the same card," Dr. Arthur Caplan, founding head of the Division of Medical Ethics at NYU Grossman School of Medicine, told Shop TODAY.
+"If you need a booster [shot] in six months, they may want to put [that information] on the same card," Dr. Arthur Caplan, founding head of the Division of Medical Ethics at NYU Grossman School of Medicine, previously told Shop TODAY.

 Aside from travel, there are several other places you may need to show your vaccine card.
 "Sometimes you need them to get into sporting events... or to get on a cruise ship.
 Sometimes people are asking for vaccination cards to get certain incentives that are being offered ranging from donuts to free fishing licenses," Caplan told us.
-He also mentioned employers like Delta requiring new hires to be vaccinated, as well as certain colleges mandating current and incoming students to have a proof of vaccination in order to attend in-person classes this upcoming fall.
+He also mentioned employers like Delta requiring new hires to be vaccinated, as well as certain colleges mandating current and incoming students to have a proof of vaccination in order to attend in-person classes this fall.